-DOE will accept new applications under this FOA.
+DOE will only accept new applications under this FOA.

-H. VALUE/FUNDING FOR DOE/NNSA NATIONAL LABORATORY CONTRACTORS AND NON-DOE/NNSA FEDERALLY FUNDED RESEARCH AND DEVELOPMENT CENTER (FFRDC) CONTRACTORS
+H. VALUE/FUNDING FOR NON-DOE/NNSA FFRDC CONTRACTORS

-For grant awards, the value of, and funding for, a DOE/NNSA National Laboratory contractor, a non-DOE/NNSA FFRDC contractor, or another Federal agency's portion of the work will not be included in the award to the successful applicant.
-DOE will fund a DOE/NNSA National Laboratory contractor through the DOE Field Work Authorization System or other appropriate process and will fund non-DOE/NNSA FFRDC contractors and other Federal agencies through an interagency agreement in accordance with the Economy Act, 31 U.S.C.
+For awards, the value of, and funding for a non-DOE/NNSA FFRDC contractor, or another Federal agency's portion of the work will not be included in the award to the successful applicant.
+DOE will fund a non-DOE/NNSA FFRDC contractors and other Federal agencies through an interagency agreement in accordance with the Economy Act, 31 U.S.C.
 1535, or other statutory authority.